 The Ultimate Adirondacks Challenge

 The Long Distance Legends Series features hikes that are famous for their beauty, but legendary for their difficulty.
-Considered one of the most challening day hikes in the country, the Great Range Traverse passes over ten of the Adirondack High Peaks on an epic 21 mile journey.
+Considered one of the most challening day hikes in the country, the Great Range Traverse passes over several of the Adirondack High Peaks on an epic 21 mile journey.
 This Adirondack weekend is your chance to prove you have what it takes to be a legend.

 We'll depart for our mountain destination early on Saturday morning, arriving in time for a short hike to our cabin base camp.
 Everyone will help to carry our supplies on the short three miles to our destination.
 Our home for the weekend is Camp Peggy O'Brien, a charming and private backcountry hut that's ours for the weekend.
 After eating a hearty dinner, we'll head off to bed early to prepare for our big day.

 Sunday morning, we'll wake up before dawn to being our traverse attempt directly from camp.
 Today, you'll take in some of the greatest views New York State has to offer as you make your way along the mountain ridge.
 You'll pass over seven 4000'+ peaks and be well on your way to becoming an Adriondack "46-er" by the end of the day.
 With over 8000 feet of elevation gain, though, this is not an easy task.
 Get ready for some heart pounding scrambling and climbing on the Adirondack's notoriously rugged terrain.

 Today's hike is designed to set you up for success - with a water and food resupply point at your halfway mark and the support of three DO Guides.
 You'll be able to travel light and move fast and will be encouraged to hike at your optimal pace.
 Safety will be our number one priority, with multiple exit points along the way.
 The final peak of our hike, Mount Marcy, is the crescendo of our day and at 5344' is the highest peak in the state of New York.